verhagen/classic-blog/_posts/2016-05-20-git-tip-ignore-files.md

 files and / or hole directories, add them to the file `.gitignore`.
 This file is then added to the git repository, so all developers can use it.

 Typical files that should not end up in a git repository, are configuration files of tools used during development.
-For Java projects these are tipical Eclipse configuration, IntelliJ configuration and the Maven `target` directory.
+For Java projects these are typical Eclipse configuration, IntelliJ configuration and the Maven `target` directory.

 ## Action Plan